@PersistenceContext

 By automatically propagating the persistence context, application

-components don’t need to pass references to EntityManager
+components don’t need to pass references to EntityManager instances to

 each other in order to make changes within a single transaction.
 The